Improving Water Efficiency

 Outreach and Advertising

 The campaign provides a consistent message on how to save water outdoors across the Sacramento region.
-In response to California’s historic drought, the campaign has expanded to include tips on saving water indoors.
-The program also implements school education projects like the Water Spots Video Contest for high school students to develop public service announcements (PSAs).
+In response to California’s recent series of droughts, the campaign has expanded to include tips on saving water indoors including finding and fixing household leaks.
+The program also implements school education activities like the Water Spots Video Contest for high school and middle school students to develop public service announcements (PSAs) based on a unique annual theme.

 - 2014, Honored with a 2014 Influence Award for Continuing Public Relations Programs by the Public Relations Society of America California Capital Chapter, Regional Water Authority Water Efficiency Program–Do the Sprinkler!